-The quality of the sensors on pool alarms varies greatly and what you choose will depend on the type of technology you’d like to have.
+The quality of the sensors varies greatly and what you choose will depend on the type of technology you’d like to have.

-For example, some pool alarms can be adjusted so that they only detect anything falling in that weighs over a certain amount, while others will sound with light debris.
+For example, some types can be adjusted so that they only detect anything falling in that weighs over a certain amount, while others will sound with light debris.

 The better the technology, the more control you will have over the sensor.

-In case you still need help deciding, we’ve put together a list of our choices for the best pool alarms.
+In case you still need help deciding, we’ve put together a list of our choices below.

-These are the alarms we recommend, but always do your research and find out which features work best for you.
+These are the units we recommend, but always do your research and find out which features work best for you.

-This submersible in-ground pool alarm from Poolguard (click here to check the price on Amazon) is easy to set up and use.
+This submersible in-ground model from Poolguard (click here to check the price on Amazon) is easy to set up and use.
 You simply set it on the side of your pool, submersing the sensored end in the water.
 That’s it!

 It turns itself on when in the pool and you simply remove it and turn it off when you want to swim.